Backyard Fire Pit Ideas for Every Space and Budget

 A side-by-side flat-lay comparison of three fire pit setups representing each budget tier

-Cheap Backyard Fire Pit Ideas Under $150
+Cheap Fire Pit Builds Under $150

 Setup Estimated Cost Tools Needed DIY Difficulty